 - Most fruits and non-starchy vegetables, especially the cruciferous family, and blueberries.

 You don’t have to do every single thing in steps four and five.
 If you’d like a tailored program to quell autoimmunity, please consider working with me.
-As a woman living very well with an aggressive form of rheumatoid arthritis (diagnosed 20 years ago this fall!), I have spent the past 20 years learning how to quell autoimmunity in myself and with my patients.
+As a woman living very well with an aggressive form of rheumatoid arthritis (diagnosed in 1999), I have spent the past 20 years learning how to quell autoimmunity in myself and with my patients.